MAD9137/f2024/notes/instructor-notes.md

 ### Final
 - (DONE) Make final marks include 20 points for using a CollectionView instead of a TableView.
 - Make the create request use POST and rewrite the server to use POST
+- Add points in layout for label on splash screen
+- AddView needs marks for up-to-date process for getting location with all extra steps

 ## Quiz Notes